jbowman86/School_District_Analysis/README_Challenge_Module_4.md

 INSERT PNG ON THOMAS HIGH SCHOOL ORIGINAL ANALYSIS (Thomas_High_School_original_analysis.png)

-The school board was concerned that Thomas High School’s initial 90.95% overall pass rate was too high.
+The school board was concerned that Thomas High School√ïs initial 90.95% overall pass rate was too high.
 After calculating the total number of 10th - 12th grade students as the new denominator, the rest of the testing data was adjusted and can be obtained below:

 Adjusted Analysis: